Biography

 I was a kid that loved mechanical things and tools and the idea of building and repairing always appealed to me.
 I learned how to make or fix just about anything, and this naturally helped a young mind learn how to problem-solve.
 I excelled all through school; in academics, athletics, student government and career-technical courses.
 Nevertheless, when I went off to college in 1984, I was not prepared for the enormity of that change, and I left after a year to join the workforce.

+The work at the City of Lemoore was diverse.
 Writing policy and other legislation and presenting it for public consumption every week was just the routine.
 I authored grants, built parks and other community facilities, recruited and hired the police force, and managed the health care system for nearly 200 employees.
 I put up solar panels, incorporated electric cars into our fleet, and planted trees - enough to qualify Lemoore as a Tree City, USA member.
 I supported the elderly population in many ways and worked closely with the Tachi Yokut tribe at the Santa Rosa Rancheria to the benefit of our many native peoples there.
+I was appointed to the Board of Directors and elected to the Executive Committee where I served as Secretary for the San Joaquin Valley Power Authority.
+The SJVPA was a coalition of 13 Central California cities, including Fresno, that organized to begin producing cleaner energy than was being made available at the time by PG&E. The utility giant fought us tooth and nail in the public square and the experience I gained in those confrontations will never leave me.
+At then three nights a week, just for kicks and a little extra money, I'd teach public speaking at the local community college, West Hills.

 Eventually though, life changes.
 There was a divorce, and I left all of that political life behind and moved back to Northern California with my daughter to pursue a new career as a public-school teacher.
 I would go back to college – a single dad with a teenage girl.
 Before it was over, I would find myself in post-2008 recession bankruptcy, living off of substitute teacher pay and financial aid in Section 8 housing.
 But we were strong and persevered together; she worked while in junior college and helped pay the bills.
 We were tough through the hardest of times, and by 2013, I had earned my teaching credentials and had started teaching sixth grade Math & Science in Lake County, one of the poorest and most neglected areas in the State.
-I taught the elementary kids for five years, then in 2017, I took over the High School Auto and Paint Shop Program from the retiring teacher and put my love of math, science, racing cars and teaching kids together into what has proven to be the most rewarding and fulfilling job I’ve ever had.
+I taught the elementary kids for five years, then in 2017, I took over the High School Auto and Paint Shop Program from the retiring teacher and put my love of math, science, racing cars and teaching kids together into what has proven to be the most rewarding and fulfilling job I’ve had. so far.
 That is where you find me today.

 My daughter, meanwhile, earned her degree in Environmental Science from Humboldt State and then moved back to Lake County.
 She now serves as the Water Resources Manager for the Environmental Department at Big Valley Rancheria.
 My son-in-law graduated from UC Davis with a degree in Toxicology and now serves as a Certified Arborist in and around Lake County.
 I’m proud of them both and proud to know that Public Service runs in our blood and in our family.

-THESE ARE DESPERATE TIMES and our democracy needs a new kind of leader…incorruptible, honest, hard-working, and not beholden to corporate donations and demands like so many of our current lawmakers.
+THESE ARE DESPERATE TIMES, and our democracy needs a new kind of leader…incorruptible, honest, hard-working, and not beholden to corporate donations and demands like so many of our current lawmakers.
 Knowledgeable, informed, logical, not self-serving, compassionate, empathetic, dedicated to our democratic values and to our Constitution...these are the qualities that we should look for in a Congressional representative.

 I am all of these.